 In the gold rush of cybersecurity

-Alana Staszczyszyn (Computer Science & Security ’19) says her job is a bit like being a character in a video game – one where she gets to break through firewalls, demolish codes and disarm highly protected networks.
+Alana Staszczyszyn (Bachelor of Information Systems and Security ’19) says her job is a bit like being a character in a video game – one where she gets to break through firewalls, demolish codes and disarm highly protected networks.
 But her work is no game.
 It’s real life, and not only does she get paid for playing the outlaw, she has the law on her side.
 There’s a cherry on the cake too: she works in a sector with zero per cent unemployment rate and over 3.5-million vacancies worldwide, last counted.

 Staszczyszyn is a cybersecurity specialist whose work as a Penetration Tester with Security Compass allows her to use her skills for good, ensuring data security.
 As an ethical hacker, she helps businesses shore up their cyber defences, to expose gaps in the security systems of computer networks, cloud servers, mobile devices, and payment software.
 She analyzes where these risks are and develops strategies to prevent breaches.
 Staszczyszyn is in a job which, it’s often said, is for “good people with the ability to do bad things.”